fzr72725/NLI/README_short.md

 When using POS ngram and logistic regression to train to classifier, the model identified high frequency syntactic patterns from _Pakistani learner group_.
 Below are some examples are these highly repeated patterns:

-`NOUN VERB DET NOUN`
-- ”Students do the part-time-job …”
-- “men do the part-time-job …”
-- “parents offered the money …”

 `ADP ADJ NOUN END-PUNCT`
 - “… on his family.”
 - “… to their studies.”